wifiknight45/crystalbDizzle/README.md

 Happy 42nd Birthday, Crystal! 🎂

-This website celebrates you - an amazing mother to Addison & Rylan, dedicated Fresno County Court Clerk, Paradise survivor, artist, and wonderful friend.
+This website celebrates you - an amazing mother to Addison & Rylan, dedicated Court Clerk, Paradise survivor, artist, and wonderful friend.
 Here's to many more years of creativity, laughter, and beautiful memories!

 ---